manttoni/minishell/README.md

 | `env`       | Displays all environment variables.
 No arguments or options are supported. | `env` |
 | `exit`      | Exits the shell with an optional status code. | `exit 0` |

-Each built-in is implemented to provide basic functionality and adhere to the specified constraints.

 ### **Usage**